omodaraodubiro/Cybersecurity-Reports-Portfolio/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/odubiroomodara/)

 ## About Me

-I am a cybersecurity and Governance, Risk, and Compliance (GRC) analyst with a strong technical foundation and hands-on experience gained through structured training at Cyblack and an internship with the International Cybersecurity and Digital Forensics Academy (ICDFA).
-I hold a BSc in Computer Engineering, which underpins my ability to bridge technical security controls with governance, risk management, and compliance requirements.

-My experience spans security monitoring, incident analysis, vulnerability assessment, risk assessment, and compliance implementation, with practical exposure to SIEM tools, Linux systems, and scenario-based cybersecurity assessments.
-I have worked extensively with Wazuh, Splunk, Chronicle, Burp Suite, and Linux-based environments, translating technical findings into risk-informed insights aligned with standards such as ISO/IEC 27001, ISO/IEC 42001, and industry best practices.
+I am a cybersecurity and Governance, Risk, and Compliance (GRC) analyst with hands-on experience from Cyblack training and an ICDFA internship, supported by a BSc in Computer Engineering.
+I have worked across security monitoring, incident analysis, vulnerability and risk assessment, and compliance support using tools such as Wazuh, Splunk, Microsoft Sentinel, Azure Monitor, Burp Suite, and Linux.
+My focus is on translating technical security findings into risk-informed reports and audit-ready documentation aligned with ISO/IEC 27001, ISO/IEC 42001, and industry best practices.
-I am particularly interested in roles that require aligning security operations with policy, regulatory compliance, risk frameworks, and organizational resilience, while maintaining strong collaboration between technical and non-technical stakeholders.
 ##  Skills
 + Governance, Risk & Compliance (GRC)
 + Information Security Risk Assessment & Treatment